duckyquang/duckyquang/README.md

 ### Focus Areas

-- **Machine Learning & Deep Learning** — model design, training, evaluation
+- **Theoretical ML** — model design, training, evaluation, mechinterp, XAI
-- **AI Systems** — pipelines, deployment, and integration at scale
-- **Research Leadership** — bridging academia and applied AI
-- **Product & Strategy** — turning research into durable impact
+- **AI4Science** — applications of AI/ML into healthcare, biology, physics, and math
+- **Product** — opensourcing tools that people would want to use but are stopped by a paywall

     </td>
     <td valign="top" width="50%">

 ### Currently

-- Collaborating with peers at **top institutes** to advance AI research
+- Collaborating with peers at **labss** to research AI/ML
 - Leading **Synthica** — Making research approachable for everyone
-- Building **SAID Lab** — applied AI research and experimentation
 - Open to meaningful collaborations in AI, research, and product

     </td>